• Skip to primary navigation

 What to Serve with Soy Garlic Sauce

 Honey Soy Garlic Sauce is a multifaceted sauce that tastes delicious with so many dishes!
-Our favorite way to enjoy it is tossed with wings.
-However, we also love it drizzled on other protein or veggies like asparagus or tofu and eggplant.
+Our favorite way to enjoy it is for garlic soy wings.
+However, we also love it drizzled on other protein or veggies like roasted asparagus or tofu and eggplant.
 It also works as a tasty dipping sauce!

 Recipe FAQs